ai3DVision/DNGR/README.md

 ```

 ```
-usage: DNGR [-h] [--hops HOPS] [--alpha ALPHA]
+usage: DNGR [-h] [--group [{NG3,NG6,NG9}]] [--hops HOPS] [--alpha ALPHA]
             [--hidden_neurons HIDDEN_NEURONS [HIDDEN_NEURONS ...]]

 This is a Keras implementaion of DNGR evaluating the 20NewsGroup dataset.

 optional arguments:
+  -h, --help              show this help message and exit

+  --group [{NG3,NG6,NG9}] Choose the group to evaluate

-  -h, --help            show this help message and exit --hops HOPS           Maximum number of hops for Transition Matrix in Random
+  --hops HOPS             Maximum number of hops for Transition Matrix in Random
                           surfing

   --alpha ALPHA           Probability of (alpha) that surfing will go to next
-                        node, probability of (1-alpha) that surfing will return to original vertex and restart.
-Range 0-1 --hidden_neurons HIDDEN_NEURONS [HIDDEN_NEURONS ...]
+                          vertex, probability of (1-alpha) that surfing will return to original vertex and restart.
+Range 0-1

+  --hidden_neurons HIDDEN_NEURONS [HIDDEN_NEURONS ...]
                           Eg: '512 256 128' or '256 128 64 32'.
 Number of hidden
                           neurons in auto-encoder layers.
 Make sure there are 3 or more layers

 ```

 Here is an example of how you would pass arguments from the terminal:
 ```
-python3 DNGR.py --hops 4 --alpha 0.95 --hidden_neurons 512 128 64 32
+python3 DNGR.py --group NG6 --hops 4 --alpha 0.98 --hidden_neurons 512 128 64 32
 ```

 *A Jupyter notebook version of the implementation titled DNGR.ipynb has also been included in the repository.*